MisterMunchkin/simple-markdown-snippets/README.md

 ## Known Issues

 There's no way to add keybindings directly onto the snippet extension.
-So you need to add the keybindings.json mentioned above to actually use the **Bold**, *Italic*, and `Code` selected text keybindings.
+So you need to add the keybindings.json mentioned above to use the **Bold**, *Italic*, and `Code` selected text keybindings.

 ## Contribution

-Feel free to send a PR for any bugs or features you want to add on to this.
+Feel free to send a PR for any bugs or features you want to add to this.

 ## Release Notes